visualbuilder/ai-translate/README.md

 ## Usage
 Check the config file to make sure you have included the required source locale directories.
-Copy from the list of known_locales the languages you wish to translate into the target_locales array
+Copy from the list of known_locales the languages you wish to translate into the target_locales array.

+Currently handles `.json` and `.php` translation files.
+Attribute tokens should remain unchanged.
+This was a challenge as GPT-3.5 refused to ignore :attribute and always translated it even when told explicity to ignore it.
+To solve this all tokens are replaced with *** before translation and added back in after translation ensuring continuity.

+I have always wondered though with things like:-

+`The :attribute is required`

+How this can be translated in languages with masculine and feminine such as French.

+ - **the password** = le mot de passe
+ - **the checkbox** = la case à cocher
+ - **the terms and conditions** = Les termes et conditions

+We have 3 different versions of the.
+Suspect it's one of those unsolveable problems.

+To run the script:-

 ```bash
 php artisan vb:ai:translate